nibroosauro/Rest-API-for-Bookstore-Database-Scheme/README.md

 ## Features

+**Testing Endpoints**
-- **Testing Endpoints**: Explore multiple endpoints of the Good Reading Bookstore API, including:
+Explore multiple endpoints of the Good Reading Bookstore API, including:
   - Retrieve book information based on authorname
   - Create new user
   - Update new password